kloimhardt/bb-web/README.md

  If your terminal shows a `Could not find: org.httpkit.server` error, your currently installed Babashka does not support http-kit.

-To code your own ideas, edit the file `browser.cljs`.
+To code your own ideas, edit the file `client.cljs`.
 Maybe change the text that is displayed on top of the web-page.
 Press `hot reload` and see the changes.

 You can also edit the file `server.clj`.
 Maybe change the server greeting text.
 To see the effect, stop the server in the console by pressing `Ctrl+C` and restart with `bb server.clj`.